 Definition of Tmesis

-Tmesis is derived from a Greek word tmēsis that means “to cut”.
-It is a rhetorical device.
-It involves the breaking down of a phrase or a word into two parts.
-In simpler words, tmesis is an insertion of a word between a word, a compound word or a phrase (phrasal verbs usually).
+Tmesis is derived from the Greek word tmesis, which means “to cut.”
+It is a rhetorical device that involves the breaking down of a phrase or a word into two parts.
+In simpler words, tmesis is an insertion of a word between the parts of a word, a compound word, or a phrase (phrasal verbs usually).
 It is a practice of dividing a phrase or word into its components by inserting another word in the middle of that phrase or word.
 Tmesis is commonly employed in words that have more than three syllables.
-Let us examine these two examples of tmesis to have a better understanding of this device.
+Let us examine these two examples of tmesis to have a better understanding of this device:

-I. Eliza Dolitttle: “Fan-bloody-tastic” or “abso-blooming-lutely” (Pygmalion by George Bernard Shaw).
+- Eliza Dolitttle: “Fan-bloody-tastic” or “abso-blooming-lutely” (Pygmalion, by George Bernard Shaw).

-Here, the words “fantastic” and “absolutely” are separated by the the words “bloody” and “blooming”, respectively.
+Here, the words “fantastic” and “absolutely” are separated by the words “bloody” and “blooming,” respectively.

 Classification of Tmesis